xythian/ipv6poetry/README.md

 Working with an AI assistant on this project offered several insights:
 - AI can efficiently implement complex algorithms when given clear requirements
+- It can be helpful to get working code based on the unclear requirements to more rapidly discover where requirements need to be clearer
+- Iteration being fast and code creation being "cheap" (and getting cheaper) likely means a shift in how we approach software development to maximize effectiveness
 - Human oversight remains essential for design decisions and quality assurance
 - The conversation-based approach allowed for iterative refinement
 - AI can handle both high-level architecture and low-level implementation details